damoncaliber/damoncaliber/README.md

 * I am pursuing a Bachelor's degree in Mathematical Sciences, majoring in Mathematics & Computer Sciences at the University of South Africa and I am currently in my penultimate year of study.

-* When I'm not analyzing data, I read, exercise, and play billiards.

 <br><br><br>